gangaaram/carapark-availability-pipeline/README.md

 ## Data Pipeline
 ### Data Ingestion
-The python code used to ingest data from the api is [here](https://github.com/gangaaram/carpark-availability-pipeline/blob/main/python-ingest/).
+The Python code used to ingest data from the API is [here](https://github.com/gangaaram/carpark-availability-pipeline/blob/main/python-ingest/).
 A Cloud Scheduler job triggers the ingestion service every minute.
 The python ingestion service then:
 1) Calls the carpark availability API
 2) Extracts carpark and lot availability information
 3) Adds an ingestion_timestamp